conan-io/docs/reference/commands/consumer/install.rst

 .. code-block:: bash

-    $ conan install [-h] [--package PACKAGE] [--all] [--file FILE] [--generator GENERATOR] [--werror] [--cwd CWD]
+    $ conan install [-h] [--file FILE] [--generator GENERATOR] [--werror] [--build-folder BUILD_FOLDER] [--manifests [MANIFESTS]]
-                     [--manifests [MANIFESTS]]
                     [--manifests-interactive [MANIFESTS_INTERACTIVE]]
                     [--verify [VERIFY]] [--no-imports] [--update]
                     [--scope SCOPE] [--profile PROFILE] [-r REMOTE]
                     [--options OPTIONS] [--settings SETTINGS] [--env ENV]
                     [--build [BUILD [BUILD ...]]]
-                     [reference]

-Installs the requirements specified in a ``conanfile.py`` or ``conanfile.txt``.
-It can also be used to install a concrete recipe/package specified by the ``reference`` parameter.
+                    [path]

-If the recipe is not found in the local cache it will retrieve the recipe from a remote, looking for it sequentially in the available configured remotes.
-When the recipe has been downloaded it will try to download a binary package matching the specified settings, only from the remote from which the recipe was retrieved.
-If no binary package is found you can build the package from sources using the ``--build`` option.
+Installs the requirements specified in a conanfile (.py or .txt).
+If any requirement is not found in the local cache it will retrieve the recipe from a remote, looking for it sequentially in the available configured remotes.
+When the recipes have been downloaded it will try to download a binary package matching the specified settings, only from the remote from which the recipe was retrieved.
+If no binary package is found you can build the package from sources using the '--build' option.
+When the package is installed, Conan will write the files for the specified generators.
+It can also be used to install a concrete recipe/package specifying a reference in the "path" parameter.

 .. code-block:: bash

     positional arguments:
-      reference             package recipe referencee.g.,
-                            MyPackage/1.2@user/channel or ./my_project/
+      path                  path to a recipe (conanfile.py). e.g., ./my_project/

     optional arguments:
-      -h, --help            show this help message and exit --package PACKAGE, -p PACKAGE
-                            Force install specified package ID (ignore
-                            settings/options)
-      --all                 Install all packages from the specified package recipe --file FILE, -f FILE  specify conanfile filename --generator GENERATOR, -g GENERATOR
+      -h, --help            show this help message and exit --file FILE, -f FILE  specify conanfile filename --generator GENERATOR, -g GENERATOR
                             Generators to use
-      --werror              Error instead of warnings for graph inconsistencies --cwd CWD, -c CWD     Use this directory as the current directory --manifests [MANIFESTS], -m [MANIFESTS]
+      --werror              Error instead of warnings for graph inconsistencies --build-folder BUILD_FOLDER, --build_folder BUILD_FOLDER, -c BUILD_FOLDER
+                            Use this directory as the directory where to put the generatorfiles, conaninfo/conanbuildinfo.txt etc.
+      --manifests [MANIFESTS], -m [MANIFESTS]
                             Install dependencies manifests in folder for later verify.
 Default folder is .conan_manifests, but can be